the episode

 John McLarty: Yeah.

 Kimberly Faith: That whole idea.
-We watched this guy take the refrigerator of the house, you know, and he had this dolly, and we were just amazed.
-This little dolly had this had this mechanism that picked up this 500 pound refrigerator, however much it weighs.
+We watched this guy take the refrigerator out of the house, you know, and he had this dolly, and we were just amazed.
+This little dolly had this mechanism that picked up this 500 pound refrigerator, however much it weighs.

-Kimberly Faith: And use leverage to get by himself.
-Right.
-He was like Superman with the lever lever.
+Kimberly Faith: He was like Superman with the lever.
 I’m sorry.
 I’m not saying it right.

 And he took that down the stairs by himself, and it was like, that’s just a little kind of a sad little picture, but it’s a good example of how

-John McLarty: Kinda controlled power.
+John McLarty: Kind of controlled power.
 I’m thinking about channeled power.
 I mean, it’s very focused

 Kimberly Faith: Right.